uncobruce/Structure-From-Wifi/README.md

    * `k_visibility_floorplan.py`: Implementing k-visibility algorithm, but for floorplans that tend to have a "double wall" effect.
 Floorplans were taken from the [HouseExpo](https://github.com/TeaganLi/HouseExpo) indoor floorplan dataset.
    * `vertices2.py`: needed for k_visibility_floorplan.py.
 Identifies the vertices of a given floorplan image as well as the contour coordinates of the environment.

 * inverse_k_visibility: novel algorithm which is used to obtain a map of the environment.
-This was is tested by simulation and experimentally.
+This is tested by simulation and experimentally.
   * full_inverse: solves the problem when given a full k-visibility colour-map to obtain the 2D map.
   * sparse_inverse: solves the problem when given sparse k-value inputs to obtain a partial map.